dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project.md

 1. Set your default catalog to dev.
 2. Your developer schema should be named after yourself.
 We recommend dbt_<first_name_initial><last_name>.

-By doing this, dbt will create the developer schemas if it doesn’t already exist in the **dev** catalog but can be overridden to specify sources or production targets.
+During your first invocation of `dbt run`, dbt will create the developer schema if it doesn't already exist in the dev catalog.

 ### Defining your dbt deployment environment